Rishil96/api-development-python/api-notes.md

 - FastAPI supports automatic documentation, by running the application and going to /docs URL we get auto-generated document for our API from Swagger UI.

 ---
+- Important Concept : Dependency in FastAPI => Depends()
+- In FastAPI dependency is a way to inject reusable pieces of code into your endpoints, routes, or path operations.
+- It can be like connecting to database, authentication, validation, etc.
+- To simply understand how it works, when a user hits a request on an endpoint with Depends() function, that function will be executed and the return value of that dependency function can be used in the route/endpoint.

+---

 <h2 id="3">Database</h2>